starrcasm/pokemon-essentials-sesk/README.md

 List of things to do before publicizing:
 1. Update PBS files (all) [DONE]
 2. Load in Tilesets [DONE]
-3. Make basic changes, like screensize and player char
+3. Make basic changes, like screensize and player char [DONE]
-4. Create Testmap
+4. Create Testmap [DONE]
 5. Load in Plugins

 # Pokémon Essentials